FON File Format

 typedef struct {

-int offset; // The image characters in a block of data
+int offset; // glyph image offset in the data block

 } FontInfo;

-last = font.num-1; // Index of last character in the font
+last = font.num-1; // Index of the last glyph in the font

 size = font.info[last].offset + (font.info[last].width + 7) / 8 * font.height;